↑

 Jump to Recipe

-White Bean Soup is a hearty Italian style white bean soup featuring cannellini beans, vegetables, bacon, swiss chard, and the prominent Parmesan cheese flavor in every bite.
-The star of the show might be the creamy, flavorful, soft beans, but there are many other bold ingredients in this heartwarming soup.
+White Bean Soup is a hearty Tuscan style white bean soup featuring cannellini beans, vegetables, bacon, Swiss chard, and the prominent Parmesan cheese flavor in every bite.
+The beans are creamy, flavorful, and soft, perfect for a comforting soup.

 A bowl of white bean soup is presented with a spoon on a countertop.